cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 To install VW—and for more information on building VW from source or using a package manager—see [Getting started](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Getting-started) guide.

->**Note:** The CB tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
+>**Note:** This tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
 Additional binary packages are available for select platforms.
 See [Getting started](https://cheng-tan.github.io/vowpalwabbit.github.io/) module on the homepage for more information.

 ## Create linear regression data-set in Vowpal Wabbit